nestauk/svizzle/README.md

 ## Cloning

-Files fetched or processed via `@svizzle/atlas` are distributed in [this repo](git@github.com:nestauk/svizzle_atlas_distro.git), which is a registered as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so the first time you clone `svizzle` please use:
+Files fetched or processed via `@svizzle/atlas` are distributed in [this repo](https://github.com/nestauk/svizzle_atlas_distro), which is registered as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so the first time you clone `svizzle` please use:

 ```
 git clone --recurse-submodules git@github.com:nestauk/svizzle.git